-Figure 6: Rate of replication of false positives in an independent dataset (y-axis) as a function of the genomic inflation estimated in the discovery dataset (x-axis).
+Figure 6: Rate of replication of false positives in an independent dataset (y-axis) as a function of the variance explained by the cis additive effect (x-axis).
 Colours represent the replication significance threshold used, where ‘experiment’ is the one used in H2014 (p < 0.05/501), and Bonferroni and FDR pertain the multiple testing correction within simulation, as each simulation can give rise to multiple independent false positives.
+Columns of plots represent the simulation scenario (Methods).

 Figure 7: Test statistic inflation (y-axis) due to measurement error of the additive causal variant.
 Here a tagging variant and an unlinked variant for interaction, and the causal variant is included as a covariate.
 There is varying amounts of measurement error of the causal variant (x-axis), and LD between the the tagging variant and causal variant (colours).
 When there is no measurement imprecision, there is no test statistic inflation.
 When there is measurement imprecision the only scenarios in which there is no test statistic inflation is if the tagging variant (which is being tested for interaction) has LD r2 of 0 or 1 with the true causal variant.